zachpmanson/notes/notes/Notes/Software/Development/Development Methodologies/Spite Driven Development.md

 9. see 5
 10. deploy
 11. see 5
-12. run it 40 times just to watch it work, analogous to injecting dopamine directly into your veins
+12. run it 40 times just to watch it work, injecting dopamine directly into your veins
 13. rest

 ## Goals